Ilf-Ali-Momin/ai-diff-review-service/DECISIONS.md

 Running log of every ambiguity resolved and every alternative rejected.

-Entries D-001 to D-012 were decided during planning, before any code.
-Continue numbering from D-013.

 ---

 ## D-001: Prefer the literal reading of every rule trigger